Council tenants: right to buy

 If you’re a council tenant you may have the right to buy your home at a discount.

 Your property is valued at the market value based upon the date of your application.
 A discount will be applied depending on the length of your tenancy.

 It's advisable to get independent legal advice and read the information on the right to buy website.
 You must also make sure you have the funds needed to buy and maintain the property.

-If you are a council tenant you have the right to buy if:
+Check if you have the right to buy

-- You have been a council tenant for at least three years.
+- have been a council tenant for at least three years

 Why the right to buy may not be suitable

 - the property may have defects that could make finding a suitable mortgage difficult

 - many of our homes are flats, which may have large annual service charges